Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: The prospects for probing light photophobic long-lived ALPs at the CEPC

-From Fig.~\ref{fig:6}(a-c), it can be seen that the signal events exhibit broad distributions with extended tails in $|d_0^{\mu}|$, $v_0^{\mu}$ and $v_z^{\mu}$, reflecting the displaced decay of a light long-lived ALP.
-In contrast, the background events mainly originate from promptly decaying particles and therefore concentrated at small values of these observables.
-As shown in Fig.~\ref{fig:6}(d), the two charged muons from a light ALP decay tend to be collimated, whereas their angular separation in the background events exhibits a much broader distribution.
-Figure~\ref{fig:6}(e) shows the $P_T^{\mu^+\mu^-}$ distribution.
-For the signal events, the ALP is produced via the two-body decay $Z \to \gamma a$ and is therefore typically highly boosted, leading to a dimuon system with relatively large transverse momentum.
-By contrast, the dimuon pair from the background events generally carries smaller transverse momentum, leading to a distribution concentrated in the low-$P_T$ region.
+As shown in Fig.~\ref{fig:7}(a-c), the signal events exhibit broad distributions with extended tails in $|d_0^{\mu}|$, $v_0^{\mu}$, and $v_z^{\mu}$, reflecting the displaced decay of a light, long-lived ALP.
+In contrast, the prompt SM background mainly arises from promptly decaying particles and is therefore concentrated at small values of these observables.
+The heavy-flavor background is dominated by semileptonic and dileptonic decays of $b$- and $c$-hadrons.
+Owing to their relatively long lifetimes, these heavy-flavor hadrons produce muons with larger values of $|d_{0}^{\mu}|$, $v_{0}^{\mu}$, and $v_{z}^{\mu}$ than those from the prompt SM background.
+However, these displacement observables remain substantially smaller than those of the signal, in which the displaced muons are produced in the decays of a long-lived ALP.
+As shown in Fig.~\ref{fig:7}(d), the two muons from the long-lived ALP decay tend to be collimated, whereas their angular separation in background events exhibits a much broader distribution.
+Figure~\ref{fig:7}(e) shows the $P_T^{\mu^+\mu^-}$ distribution.
+For the signal events, the ALP is produced via the two-body decay $Z \to \gamma a$ and is therefore typically highly boosted, resulting in a dimuon system with relatively large transverse momentum.
+By contrast, the dimuon pair in background events generally carries smaller transverse momentum, yielding a distribution concentrated in the low-$P_T$ region.